How Different is the High from Smoking Cannabis Compared to Dabbing?

 Weed comes in scores of strains.
 They vary in flavor, aroma, medical benefits, and potency.
 As legalization has rolled out, dispensaries are often limited to offers from local growers and suppliers.
 As legalization spreads, that supply chain will tighten, and more customers will have access to a larger variety.

 In the meantime, dispensaries sell buds grown indoors and outdoors at prices heavily influenced by state taxes.
-Customers invest in whole buds they process into flakes for smoking or in prepared baggies for rolling into joints for smoking.
-And the potential revenues and markets are driving breeders to develop new and more potent hybrids priced higher by supply and demand.
+Customers invest in whole buds, which they process into flakes for smoking or in prepared baggies for rolling into joints for tobacco.
+And the potential revenues and markets are driving breeders to develop new, more potent hybrids, priced higher by supply and demand.

 Getting value from wax —

-Wax is a collective label for concentrates like shatter, butter, and rosin, each of which has varied forms.
-It does not have the bold or pungent smell of weed until broken apart or used.
-The advantage is that wax has all the properties of a cannabis strain packed and intensified.
+Wax is a general term for concentrates such as shatter, butter, and rosin, each of which can take various forms.
+It does not have the bold or pungent odor of weed until it is broken apart or used.
+The advantage is that wax has all the properties of a cannabis strain, packed and intensified.

 The “problem” with wax is its inconvenience.
 It requires more equipment and takes more steps to enjoy.
 Dabbing requires a rig with a heated titanium or quartz “nail” on which you place (or “dab”) the wax.
-You need a butane torch to heat the nail to melt the wax and create smoke you inhale.
-The process takes some training and a learning curve to prevent damaging the rig or starting a fire.
+You need a butane torch to heat the nail, melt the wax, and create smoke you inhale.
+The process requires training and a learning curve to prevent damage to the rig or a fire.

 But how does the high differ?